 Activity 1: Play boxes

 Have play boxes with dress-ups and props that would go with the books in those play boxes.
-Adults read the book in the box to the children and allow children to engage with the play equipment.
-The adults ask questions that will extend the students' spoken language and understanding of characters while they are acting out their response to the story.
+Read the book in the box to the students and allow them to engage with the play equipment.
+Ask questions that will extend the students' spoken language and understanding of characters while they are acting out their response to the story.

 Activity 2: Role play

 After reading a story to the class and exploring the background, have students act it out.
-The teacher could ask students to move like a character is feeling and choose who will play each character based on the best actions or this could be planned in advance.
+Ask students to move like a character is feeling and choose who will play each character based on the best actions or this could be planned in advance.
 Students will also have to discuss why the characters do what they do so they will know how to act.
-Before the role play discuss with students how they will act out any physical activity without touching each other.
+Before the role play, discuss with students how they will act out any physical activity without touching each other.

 Activity 3: Readers' theatre

 Readers’ theatre is best used with short plays but after reading a story to the class, you can ask students how they think a character was feeling and to speak like that character would speak.
-The teacher could choose who will read each character based on the best vocal characterisations or this could be planned in advance.
+Choose who will read each character based on the best vocal characterisations or this could be planned in advance.
 Readers' theatre is also enhanced by a few props such as glasses frames, hats, scarves, and so on to identify characters.